More From DBRL...

 Columbia Public Library

-Drop in to try out the library’s Wii U game console.
+Try out the library’s Wii U game console.
 Become a dancing superstar in “Just Dance 4″ or a bowling champion playing “Wii Sports.”
 Pizza served.
 Ages 10 and older.
 Parents welcome.
-Registration begins Tuesday, September 2.
-To sign up, please call (573) 443-3161Wii U Dance-Off
+Registration begins Tuesday, December 23.
+To sign-up, please call (573) 443-3161.

 Southern Boone County Public Library

 Think you have the best dance moves?
 Prove it!
-Bring your moves and your friends to this fun dance competition using “Just Dance” on the Wii U. We’ll have treats and other goodies.
-Grades 6-8.Scavenger Hunt
+Bring your moves and your friends to this fun dance competition, using “Just Dance” on the Wii U. We’ll have treats and other goodies.
+Grades 6-8.

 Southern Boone County Public Library

-Compete in a variety of Wii sports for a chance at a gold medal.
-Show us which sport you rock.
+Compete in a variety of Wii sports for a chance to win a gold medal and strut your stuff.
 We’ll have treats and other goodies.
-Grades 6-8.Author Antony John
+Grades 6-8.

 Columbia Public Library